Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 What Are Ornamental Gourds?

 Gourds are divided into two groups.
 The larger, hard skin gourds used for ladles and birdhouses are in the Lagenaria family and originated in Africa.
 These larger, utilitarian gourds are a mottled green while growing and dry to a dull tan color.
 The smaller, more colorful soft skin gourds used for decorating are in the more familiar Cucurbita family that originated in Central America and includes pumpkins, squash and melons.
 Soft skin gourds retain their colors when dried.
-Neither the large nor the small gourds are used for food like their cousins, pumpkins, squash and melons.
+Neither the large nor the small gourds are used as food like their cousins, pumpkins, squash and melons.

 How to Grow Gourds From Seeds

 Gourds are considered winter squash like their larger pumpkin cousins.
 They are grown in the same manner.
 You can start you seeds indoors four weeks before your last frost date, preferably in peat pots because, like all squash, they do not like having their roots disturbed when you transplant them.

 Even better, direct sow your seeds in your garden after your last frost date.
 It's a good idea to wait until the soil has warmed.
 Cucurbit seeds won't germinate in cold soil.
 In my zone 6 garden in NJ, I wait until the first week in June when the soil has warmed, well after my last frost date in April, to sow my cucurbit seeds.